 Contact | Takenaka Carpentry Tools Museum TEL 078-242-0216 |

-Date and time | 14:00-15:00 on October 9 (Sun), November 6 (Sun), and November 20 (Sun), 2011. |
+Date and time | 14:00-15:00 on October 9 (Sun), November 6 (Sun), November 20 (Sun), 2011 |

-Location | Takenaka Carpentry Tools Museum 1st floor |
+Venue | Takenaka Carpentry Tools Museum 1F |

-Capacity | Optionally (free participation, no application required) ※Additional admission fee is required |
+Capacity | Appropriate (free participation, no application required) ※Separate Admission required |

-Tutor | Researcher in charge |
+Instructor | Researcher in charge |

-Place Information | Map |
+Place information | Map |

 Contact | Takenaka Carpentry Tools Museum TEL 078-242-0216 |